NyashaNziramasanga/Masters-of-Computer-Science/2021-Semester-1/ENGR7761-computer-vision/Week3-elements-of-visual-perception/week3-notes.md

 ## Representation Digital Images

-Coordinates used to represent a digital imahe with a one-to-one correspondence between x and y axis
+Coordinates used to represent a digital image with a one-to-one correspondence between x and y axis

 [representation](images/representation.png)